Skip to contents

 f(x)=1σ2πexp[(xμ2σ)2] f(x) = \frac{1}{\sigma\sqrt{2\pi}} \exp\left[ -\left(\frac{x-\mu}{2\sigma}\right)^{\!2}\,\right]

 Writing equations with arrays, matrices and vectors is somewhat more challenging.
-Many people rely on interactive LaTeX editors like Overleaf, MathType, or online versions like Lagrida LaTeX Equation Editor that provide a menu-driven interface with fill-in templates for matrices.
+Many people rely on interactive LaTeX editors like Overleaf, MathType, or online versions like Lagrida LaTeX Equation Editor or Arachnoid that provide a menu-driven interface with fill-in templates for matrices.

 There are already some tools available in R for producing LaTeX output: